saenzjonathan11/resume/README.md

 ## Additional Information
 The page size of each template is 8 x 11 inches.
 This is the standard printing paper size.
 The size and page margins are specified on the top of each .tex file by using the "letterpaper" option and geometry package.

 To create your own signature for the cover letter, visit [signature.imageonline.co](https://signature.imageonline.co).
-You can use an editor like GIMP or Microsoft Paint to crop out the excessive white background after the the .png file has been downloaded.
+You can use an editor like GIMP or Microsoft Paint to crop out the excessive white background after the .png file has been downloaded.

 ## License
 I intended these files to be modified and redistributed which is why this repository is under the MIT License.